 4.5 Knowing and Applying Trademark Rights

-We learned that a major focus is the development of trademarks from a legal perspective.
-The approach of identity-based trademark protection goes beyond the legal protection and is useful in cases where more protection is needed, which is especially important from a global brand management perspective.
-In the following, different strategies to achieve protection for the brand will be described.
+We have learned that a major concern of brand managers should be the development of trademarks from a legal perspective.
+The approach of identity-based trademark protection goes beyond legal protection and is useful in cases where more protection is needed, which is especially important from a global brand management perspective.
+In what follows, different strategies to achieve solid brand protection will be described.

 Innovation capability focus

-Fostering the innovation capabilities is useful in cases of limited legal trademark protection.
+Fostering innovation capabilities is useful in cases of limited legal trademark protection.
 The brand Sennheiser is an example of such an approach.
-The brand managed the threat of piracy in China by increased innovation activities instead of investing large amounts of time and money in legal protection (Burmann et al. 2017).
-To face the challenge, they developed a visionary mindset which helped them become more innovative than the competition (Friese et al. 2006, p.
+It managed the threat of piracy in China by increased innovation activities instead of investing large amounts of time and money in legal protection (Burmann et al., 2017).
+To face the challenge, they developed a visionary mindset which helped them become more innovative than the competition (Friese et al., 2006, p.
 24).

-Supplier- and production focus
+Supplier and production focus

 Another strategy for extra protection is a deeper supplier- and production-oriented approach.
-It can be of advantage to detect the major technology suppliers and build up intense cooperation with these suppliers.
-Doing that helps to disrupt the piracy supply chain (Keller 2015).
-The outsourcing activities should be divided into several orders and partners.
-The partners need to be selected by working with low-risk plagiarism countries and deep cooperation (Keller 2015).
+It can be advantageous to detect the main technology suppliers and build up intense cooperation with them.
+Doing so helps to disrupt the piracy supply chain (Keller, 2015).
+Outsourcing activities should be divided into several orders and partners.
+Partners need to be selected by working with low-risk plagiarism countries and deep cooperation (Keller, 2015).

 Focus on cooperation with authorities

-The difference between an original and a fake brand is sometimes very unclear and hence individual product characteristics or safety systems like QR codes are useful for protection (Keller 2015).
+The difference between an original and a fake brand is sometimes very unclear and hence individual product characteristics or safety systems like QR codes are useful for protection (Keller, 2015).
 It is important to explain such specific characteristics to the authorities, so that they are able to identify the difference between original and fake.
 The authorities’ motivation to cooperate often depends on the importance of the trademark owner.
 Smaller and medium-sized companies are mostly disadvantaged, e.g., because of the high costs of protection.
-Large companies however face the challenge that the tracking technologies itself also can be copied (Keller 2015).
-Therefore, the systems need to be innovated regularly and it is useful to not only use one technique but several (Burmann et al. 2017).
+Large companies, however, face another challenge: tracking technologies themselves can be copied (Keller, 2015).
+Therefore, systems need to be regularly updated, and it is useful to use several techniques at once rather than relying on just one (Burmann et al., 2017).

 Consumer and sales focus

-Strategies with a consumer-orientation shall increase the ability to identify differences between original brands and copies (Burmann et al. 2017).
-The approach works well in situations when the brand purchase is risky (e.g., in the health sector).
-Signals and technologies to detect the original are often complex to communicate to consumers and they need specific equipment like a QR scanner, which could be difficult for certain segments (Keller 2015).
-Another aspect is that such techniques could make consumers aware of cheaper alternatives (Keller 2015).
-Strategies of protection with a sales-related focus try to improve risky sales channels (e.g., online shopping channels).
-Online shopping platforms can build tools for directly alerting piracy cases, which can be proved by operators and be blocked in case of plagiarism (Burmann et al. 2017).
-Another way of protection is to develop distribution channels which are under control of the brand owner and are highly protective against trademark piracy.
-Besides building own sales channels, it can be useful to foster cooperation with sales channel owners (Keller 2015).
+Consumer-oriented strategies increase the ability to identify differences between original brands and copies (Burmann et al., 2017).
+The approach works well in situations where the brand purchase is risky (e.g., in the health sector).
+Signals and technologies for checking that a product is authentic are often complex to communicate to consumers and necessitate specific equipment like a QR scanner, which could be difficult for certain segments (Keller, 2015).
+Also, such techniques could make consumers more aware of cheaper alternatives (Keller, 2015).
+Brand protection strategies with a sales-related focus try to make risky sales channels safer (e.g., online shopping channels).
+Online shopping platforms can build tools for directly alerting piracy cases, which can be proved by operators and blocked in case of plagiarism (Burmann et al., 2017).
+Another form of protection is to develop distribution channels which stay under the control of the brand owner and are highly protective against trademark piracy (“own sales channels”).
+Alternatively, it can be useful to foster cooperation with sales channel owners (Keller, 2015).

-Internal Requirements to Apply Trademark Protection Strategies
+Internal Requirements for Applying Trademark Protection Strategies

-A successful identity-based trademark protection system often includes several strategies described above and combines them with legal activities (Keller 2015).
-The integrated approach does only work if internal requirements are given which will be described next.
+A successful identity-based trademark protection system often includes several of the strategies described above and combines them with legal activities (Keller, 2015).
+The integrated approach only works if internal requirements are given, as described next.